sunfishcode/basic-text/docs/text.md

    - U+2329 (LEFT-POINTING ANGLE BRACKET)
    - U+232A (RIGHT-POINTING ANGLE BRACKET)
    - U+FEFF (BOM)
- - At the end of the stream, if any codepoints were transmitted and the last codepoint is not U+000A, fail.
+ - At the end of the stream, if any scalar values were transmitted and the last scalar value is not U+000A, fail.

+## Disallowed scalar values

-The *disallowed codepoints* are:
+The *disallowed scalar values* are:
- - All C0, U+007F, and C1 control codes other than U+000A (newline)
+ - All C0, U+007F, and C1 control codes other than U+000A (newline) and
-   and U+0009 (horizontal tab).
+   U+0009 (horizontal tab).
+ - U+17B4, U+17B5, and U+17D8
+ - U+FFFC (object replacement character)
+ - U+FFF9–U+FFFB (interlinear annotations)
  - [Noncharacters]
  - [Deprecated Format Characters]
  - [Private-Use Characters]